harrymt/harryshabits/bot-README.md

 ### *Add a chat button to your webpage*

 Go [here](https://developers.facebook.com/docs/messenger-platform/plugin-reference) to learn how to add a chat button your page.

-### *Create a shortlink*

-You can use https://m.me/<PAGE_USERNAME> to have someone start a chat.

-## 💡 What's next?

-Read about all things chat bots with the ChatBots Magazine [here](https://medium.com/chat-bots)

-You can also design Messenger bots in Sketch with the [Bots UI Kit](https://bots.mockuuups.com)!

-## How I can help

-I build and design bots all day.
-Email me for help!

-## Credit

-Thanks to [https://github.com/hunkim/Wit-Facebook](https://github.com/hunkim/Wit-Facebook) for the inspiration